Board Members at AFSR

 Favorite French word: coquelicot

-Born in Aix-en-Provence, Emmanuel came to California in 2016 by way of China for half a year, followed by Brasov, Romania for six years, and finally settling in Sonoma County where he now works for French company PELLENC, maker of machinery, equipment and tools for specialized agriculture.
+Born in Aix-en-Provence, Emmanuel came to California in 2016 by way of China for half a year, followed by Brasov, Romania for six years, and finally settling in Sonoma County where he now works for French company PELLENC, maker of machinery, equipment and tools for vineyards and wineries.

-With a masters in mechanical engineering, Emmanuel manages the winery division in a technical support capacity.
+With a masters in mechanical engineering, Emmanuel manages the winery division.
 He often encounters fellow French nationals and Francophones in his industry, and sees many opportunities to extend AFSR’s reach into the wine industry/community.
 He also wants to help Americans develop a greater appreciation for the “real France, the French culture and world view”.

 Emmanuel lives in Santa Rosa with his young family, and is raising his children tri-lingually in English, Romanian and French.
 What he loves most about America is encountering very diverse landscapes and interacting with locals throughout his travels.
 Lastly, he has great admiration for the American mindset of not being afraid of trying new things, and not letting failures daunt their can-do spirit!